BÉGIN Avocats

 Our Montreal law firm can help you

-Are you looking for a lawyer who specializes in the defense of victims of work-related accidents or road accidents?
-With his Montreal law firm, Me Bégin is a lawyer who has more than 25 years of experience and can help you if you are looking for a victim’s rights lawyer for:
+Are you looking for a lawyer who specializes in defending victims of workplace or traffic accidents?
+With his law firm located in Montreal, Mr. Bégin is a lawyer with over 30 years of experience who can help you if you are looking for a lawyer to defend victims of workplace accidents (CNESST), traffic accidents (SAAQ), and disability.

 Me Bruno Bégin, victim lawyer in Montreal